Japan’s earthquake, and Tsunami

 March 21, 2011 – On Monday, March 14th, 2011, I was emailing back and forth with Peter Wells, an oil analyst and asked him about Japan.
-Wells thinks Japan will clean up, mourn and get on with being Japan – they have the means, the organisation and the national coherence to do so.
+Wells thinks Japan will clean up, mourn and get on with being Japan – they have the means, the organization, and the national coherence to do so.
 The Japanese economy will take a bath for a while and then there will be some soul searching decisions about nuclear energy.
 If they decide to go off nuclear, demand for LNG in Asia-Pacific will get a big boost.
-Because of Qatar actng as the switch Atlantic-Asia producer there will be a knock on for natural gas prices in the UK and Europe western seaboard.
+Because of Qatar acting as the switch Atlantic-Asia producer, there will be a knock-on for natural gas prices in the UK and Europe western seaboard.

-Wells went on to say that Oil now has a $10 a barrel premium for political risk plus another $10 or so for the loss of 2 million barrel per day of spare capacity in Libya.
-We might see double digit oil prices again, but it will take Libya back on to cool the market.
-Guess work on Libya right now – could be months before they come back on, could be years.
+Wells went on to say that Oil now has a $10 a barrel premium for political risk plus another $10 or so for the loss of 2 million barrels per day of spare capacity in Libya.
+We might see double-digit oil prices again, but it will take Libya back on to cool the market.
+Guesswork on Libya right now – could be months before they come back on, could be years.

 Another friend in the garment business told me that the Japanese Car manufactures will be closed, that they don’t have a fix on when they will re-start production.
 The east side of Japan is short of electric power and short of fuel.
 The shops were hurt because of the Tsunami.